 Finding one faithful friend is better than trying to have many friends who don’t really care about you.

-Intermittent friends are those friends whom you meet and connect with but your meetings occur far apart.
+Intermittent friends are those friends whom you meet and connect with but your meetings occur infrequently.
 Intermittent friends offer affection and they have no drama.

 I had several of this type of friends in a club I was part of.
 We used to have one meeting per week and I would only meet them during that meeting.

 Related Post: 5 Lessons I learned after Dropping out of College

 The single meeting in a week would provide me an opportunity to share the affection of friendship.

 There are other students who also have no college friends.
 If you can find such students, you will most likely be great friends.